clbarnes/inkscape-docker/README.md

 There is an additional configuration for building specific revisions from source, but these images will not be published.
 This Dockerfile was derived from the [inkscape documentation](https://inkscape.org/develop/getting-started/).

-Please raise an issue (or pull request!) if you would like another version of inkscape represented.

 ## Usage

 The original motivation behind this repo was reproducibly converting SVGs into PDFs for academic publishing.